DarinJoshua-dev/Productz-Hunt/README.md

 # Productz-Hunt

-Productz Hunt is an interactive website for product comparison in Flipkart and Amazon
+Productz Hunt is an interactive and intuitive website for product comparison in Flipkart and Amazon

 ## Contributors: